up42/docs/source/reference/data-transfer.rst

 +++++++++++++++++++++++

-Any feature in the ``data.json`` should contain a property ``up42.data_path`` with a relative file path pointing to the respective file in the ``tmp/output`` folder.
+Any feature in the ``data.json`` should contain a property ``up42.data_path`` with a relative file path pointing to the respective file or output directory in the ``/tmp/output`` folder.
 This is the case for output imagery as well as vector data.

 Example:

 .. code-block:: javascript